 It’s always a good idea to tailor your resume to the specific job you’re applying for.
 Look at the job description and find keywords and phrases.
 Does it use “office administrator” instead of “administrative assistant”?
 Is the job calling for commercial carpenters instead of just skilled one?
 Make sure your summary and experience use those words and phrases to show that you not only took the time to read the job description but understand what the company is looking for.

 Another step to tailoring your resume is only including relevant experience, especially if you have a long employment history.
 If the job is looking for plumbers, for example, only list the plumbing jobs you’ve had and not clutter your resume with other positions that have nothing to do with the job you’re applying for.
 Don’t have much work experience?
 Make sure you highlight those skills that would serve the employer well (i.e. transferable skills) in each job description.
 Also make sure you start your resume with your most recent employment and work backward.

 Had a lot of temporary jobs that were all through the same temp agency?
 List the agency as the employer and describe the different jobs you’ve had in the job description.
 If this isn’t the case, just list the years you’ve worked in each job instead of including specific start and end dates.

 Make sure your resume isn’t missing a list of any skilled trade certifications you have, especially if the job you’re applying for calls for it.

 Make Your Resume Easy to Read

-When it comes to physical look of your resume, simple and clean is the way to go.
-Skip the fancy fonts and layouts and go for an easy to read format with your name and contact information at the top, and a clear title for each section.
+When it comes to the physical look of your resume, simple and clean is the way to go.
+Skip the fancy fonts and layouts and go for an easy-to-read format with your name and contact information at the top, and a clear title for each section.
 Also, make sure your resume fits on one page.

 Now that your resume is good to go, are you ready for the next step?
 Click here to find open positions in your area!